-- Operational efficiencies - In the past three years, the university has funded $60 million in President's Affordability Grants through efficiencies in our administrative offices.
-Another $25 million will be devoted in fiscal 2019.
-These grants provide financial aid to low- and moderate-income Ohioans at our Columbus and regional campuses.
+- Operational efficiencies - The university has funded $85 million in President's Affordability Grants through efficiencies in our administrative offices over four years.
+These grants provide financial aid to more than 15,000 low- and moderate-income Ohioans at our Columbus and regional campuses.

-Strategic procurement - Since fiscal 2012, Ohio State’s strategic procurement program has produced cumulative savings of $262 million by utilizing the university’s buying power to drive both savings and quality enhancements.
-In fiscal 2017 alone, the university saved $58.1 million through strategic procurement compared with contracted rates five years earlier.
+Strategic procurement - Since fiscal 2012, Ohio State’s strategic procurement program has produced cumulative savings of $324 million by utilizing the university’s buying power to drive both savings and quality enhancements.
+In fiscal 2018 alone, the university saved $61.9 million through strategic procurement compared with contracted rates in fiscal 2012.
 Our strategy has been to increase usage of university contracts, consolidate to master vendors in each category and negotiate best-in-class pricing.
 In addition, our contracts emphasize increased service levels and academic benefits such as student internships or research opportunities.
 (Purchasing website)

 OE@OSU - Our dedicated efficiency experts identify opportunities where the university can save money, add more value or otherwise improve how we do our work.
-The OE@OSU program is actively training leaders throughout the university in operational excellence techniques, so the university's efficiency team now includes 445 individuals who have been trained or are undergoing training.
-OE@OSU projects saved or avoided $39.4 million and eliminated more than 94,000 hours of non-value added work in the four years through FY17.
+The OE@OSU program is actively training leaders throughout the university in operational excellence techniques, so the university's efficiency team now includes more than 900 individuals who have been trained or are undergoing training.
+OE@OSU projects saved or avoided $41.2 million and eliminated nearly 225,000 hours of non-value added work in the four years through FY17.
 (Read more)

 Shelf-like registration process: Ohio State established an innovative strategy for issuing municipal bonds that has provided the university with enhanced flexibility over the timing and structure of bond issues.
 In 2017, this stategy was named Bond Buyer’s Midwest Deal of the Year and in 2017, it allowed the university to save money by moving quickly to issue general receipts bonds.

 Century Bonds: In 2011, Ohio State became the first public university to issue "Century Bonds" - financial that locks in low interest rates for 100 years.
 The university's $500 million bond issue provides a stable source of capital funding.
 (Read story)